TeamCodeStream/codestream-guide/README.md

 ## Prerequisites

-* Install either the CodeStream [https://github.com/teamcodestream/dev_tools](dev_tools) tool kit or make sure you have a recent version of [Node](https://nodejs.org). dev_tools will be needed if you plan to use the extended features for deployment and builds.
+* Install either the CodeStream [dev_tools](https://github.com/teamcodestream/dev_tools) tool kit or make sure you have a recent version of [Node](https://nodejs.org).
+The dev_tools toolkit will be needed if you plan to use the extended features for deployment and builds.

 * Recommended VS Code extensions:
 	- ESLint